Verilog Description Styles

 - Procedural assignments can only appear within procedural blocks (

-Blocking Assignment (=
+Blocking Assignment (=)

 - General syntax:

-variable_name = [delay_or_event_control] expression;
+variable_name = [delay_or_event_control] expression; - The

-operator is used to specify blocking assignment. - Blocking assignment statements are executed in the order they are specified in a procedural block.
+=operator is used to specify blocking assignment. - Blocking assignment statements are executed in the order they are specified in a procedural block.

 - The target of an assignment gets updated before the next sequential statement in the block is executed.